pfptcommunity/pfptcommunity/README.md

 Similarly, the act of consuming or using a REST API means to eat it all up.
 In context, it means to eat it, swallow it, and digest it — leaving any others in the pile exposed.

-Proofpoint APIs can be used to manage and gather information from the Proofpoint solutions.
-Below code snippets and reference help you get started with these lovely APIs.
+Proofpoint provides some lovely REST APIs that can be used to gather information.
+Below code snippets and reference will help you getting started.

 <br>